European Accounting Review

 The European Accounting Review is the peer-refereed journal of the European Accounting Association, published by Taylor & Francis.

 The European Accounting Review is an international scholarly journal of the European Accounting Association (EAA).
-Devoted to the advancement of accounting knowledge, European Accounting Review provides a forum for the publication of high-quality accounting research manuscripts.
-It emphasizes openness and flexibility, not only regarding the substantive issues of accounting research, but also with respect to paradigms, methodologies, and styles of conducting that research.
 European Accounting Review is global in scope and welcomes submissions relating to any country or region as long as their relevance to an international audience is clearly communicated.

 The European Accounting Review was established in 1992.
 The journal initially published three issues per year, which was increased to four issues per year as of 1995.
 It is the only academic journal to provide a European forum for accounting research.
 The editor is Beatriz Garcia Osma, of Universidad Carlos III de Madrid, Spain.